 For a pretty high-tech thoracic spine support, the medical back brace is really pretty simple to put on and adjust.
 The hard plastic back brace goes on much like a backpack, with some “extras” like an abdominal compression belt and a sternum support pad.

-Velcro closures make it easy to secure the compression belt around your waist and adjust the shoulder strap length.
-The tab of the mechanical pulley system and the removable side panels also hook to the belt via Velcro.
+Fasteners make it easy to secure the compression belt around your waist and adjust the shoulder strap length.
+The tab of the mechanical pulley system and the removable side panels also hook to the belt via fasteners.

 This pulley system could not be easier to use… you simply pull the tab away from the body (which is easy to do since the mechanical system amplifies your force) and attach it to the belt once you have the compression as you like.

-When you’re ready to take the thoracic spine brace off, you can simply detach the quick-release shoulder strap buckles and pull apart the Velcro belt closures.
+When you’re ready to take the thoracic spine brace off, you can simply detach the quick-release shoulder strap buckles and pull apart the fastener belt.

 No tools are needed to adjust the height of the sternum pad or to remove the brace’s side panels.